 Although we promote ‘wild glamping’ and ‘real camping’ and like to keep things simple, we’re not barbarians.
-Our glamping options at all three sites should keep you nice and cosy on a spring glamping stay with us.
+Our glamping options at both Beech Estate and Wild Boar Wood campsites should keep you nice and cosy on a spring glamping stay with us.
 We don’t provide the bedding so this is where you come in.
 We fully recommend layers and snuggly blankets but we’ll keep you dry and off the floor.
 This is what camping is all about.

 Fresh air and April showers

 Cooler breezes make for fresher air and even April showers can be welcome.
 It brings out the glorious smell of the earth that you just don’t get when the suns been beating down for days.
 Preparation is key, make sure you’ve bought your wellies and rain jackets and just enjoy the sensation of the rain!

 Occasionally this can work in your favour.
 Book a spring camping holiday to enjoy all of the above.
 Come prepared for rain and then if the weather turns out sunny (as it often does in spring) it’ll be the cherry on the cake!
 On the other hand you can feel like you’ve been cheated if you’ve planned an August break and it pours with rain.
 We do wish we could control the weather but unfortunately the camping gods have not given us this gift.
 Be prepared for any eventuality and make the most of it all.